- Difference between Red, Brown and Black Henna

 What are the Most Common Pitfalls when Preparing Henna?

 Use only high-quality henna powder from trusted sources.
-Wear disposable gloves when preparing, otherwise, your fingers may discolour the areas you touch.
-It is important to add water and essential oils successively when mixing and generally not to let it become too liquid.
-The right amount of ingredients is the secret to finding the perfect consistency for applying to the skin.
+Wear disposable gloves when preparing.
+Add water and essential oils successively when mixing and do not let it become too liquid.
+Do not use metallic bowls and spoons as they can react with the henna dye.

 What Skin Types can use Henna?

 Henna can be used for all skin types.
 If you are unsure, you can do a patch test before applying the henna paste or jagua.
-This involves first applying a sample of the henna paste or jagua gel to the skin on the inside of the wrist for 24 hours.
-You then check the area for any redness, swelling or itching.

 What Skin Types is Jagua suitable for?

-Only prolonged direct sun exposure to the Jagua ornament may cause a reaction to the sun’s rays in more sensitive skin.
+Jagua can be applied to all skin types.
+Only prolonged direct sun exposure to the Jagua ornament may cause a reaction in more sensitive skin.

 What is Good Aftercare?